What is a car registration number?

 The language of private number plates can be a bit confusing to the uninitiated.
 Number plates enthusiasts and we, the dealers, probably don't help.
 Even though the registration number assigned to your car and the (usually) plastic number plates that display it are two very different things, we often use terms that blur the distinction.

-"Registration" nearly always refers to the actual number that identifies your car in DVLA's records, and which is displayed on your plastic number plates.
+Registration nearly always refers to the actual number that identifies your car in DVLA's records, and which is displayed on your plastic number plates.
 There, that bit is nice and straightforward!
-However, the term "number plate" or variants such as "private number plate", "personal number plate" can mean the registration number, the plastic number plate or both.
+However, the term 'number plate' or variants such as 'private number plate', 'personal number plate' can mean the registration number, the plastic number plate or both.

-When your car is first registered, the registration it is given is an identification code that does several things:
+When your car is first registered, the registration it is given is an identification code that does several things.

-- It shows the date that the car was first registered.
+The Age Identifier shows the date that the car was first registered.
 For practical purposes this defines the official age of the car.

 People usually buy registrations that are quite different - often with the intention to hide the age of their cars.
-While the car registrations regulations don't allow you to make a car look newer by showing a more recent date code, there is no ban on hiding the car's age altogether buy assigning a number in a format that has no year code.
+While the car registrations regulations don't allow you to make a car look newer by showing a more recent date code, there is no ban on hiding the car's age altogether by assigning a number in a format that has no year code.

 As the plates are the tangible result of the purchase, it's not surprising that the language we use focuses on that - on the visible, touchable item that shows we got something for our money.